ByteworksHomeLab/smitchell.github.io/_posts/2021-11-03-how-NOT-to-home-lab.md

 * <a href="https://github.com/minishift/minishift">MiniShift</a> - A fork of MiniKube for running OpenShift.
 * <a href="https://rancherdesktop.io">Rancher Desktop</a> - Rancher Desktop is an alternative to Docker Engine that runs K3S.
 * <a href="https://tanzucommunityedition.io">Tanzu Community Edition</a> - Tanzu Kubernetes Engine that runs on Kind.
-* For virtualization there is Vagrant, VirtualBox, VMWare Fusion, VMWare Workstation, and more.
+* For virtualization there is Vagrant, VirtualBox, VMware Fusion, VMware Workstation, and more.

 You can stop reading here if some combination of these desktop tools satisfies your home lab needs.
 Desktop containerization/virtualization is the simplest, least costly option for learning at home.